-Medical Device & Imaging focuses on the application of electronics and measurement principles and techniques to develop devices used in diagnosis and treatment of disease.
+Bioinstrumentation is the application of electronics and measurement principles and techniques to develop devices used in diagnosis and treatment of disease.

 Computers are becoming increasingly important in bioinstrumentation, from the microprocessor used to do a variety of small tasks in a single purpose instrument to the extensive computing power needed to process the large amount of information in a medical imaging system.